-Our next meeting is a student-mentor meeting.
+Our next meeting is a student-coach meeting.
 We review the issues your student wants to focus on, how their school assigns homework, what grading system the school uses, and the peculiarities which arise from each specific school and class.
 This includes an understanding of each school’s particular online portal, and how assignments are tracked, collected, and graded.
 This level of knowledge is necessary for us to know how to approach mentoring your student.

 Studying these details allows us to track exactly what your student needs to do and when, as well as analyze how much each individual assignment matters to their overall grade.
 This allows us to calibrate and focus our efforts when we begin the check-ins.

-Once we understand our student’s schedule and struggles, we’ll get involved in the day-to-day minutiae of helping them manage their schedule.
-We start with 2-3 hour-long lessons to explore which time management strategies will work best for them, then decide on an approach and set up frequent, brief, check-ins.
+Once we understand a student’s schedule and struggles, we’ll get involved in the day-to-day minutiae of helping them manage their schedule.
+We start with 2-3 hour-long lessons to explore which time management strategies work best for them, then decide on an approach and set up frequent, brief, check-ins.
 Check-ins happen up to 2 times per day, up to 4 times a week and generally last 10 minutes.

 Check-ins hold students accountable.
-We break down the day’s homework and other responsibilities into concrete tasks, set expectations for how long each task should take, and set up an evening check-in to ensure work gets done as agreed.
+We break down each day’s homework and other responsibilities into concrete tasks, set expectations for how long each task should take, and set up an evening check-in to ensure work gets done as agreed.
 When students find their actions don’t meet with the expectations we’ve set, we help them navigate the complications they face.
-As a neutral party holding our students accountable, we balance between setting expectations for responsibility and providing empathic, growth-oriented support.
+As a neutral party holding students accountable, we balance between setting expectations for responsibility and providing empathic, growth-oriented support.
 By supervising a student’s time management, we impart good habits, and create a framework for success in school and beyond.

 Students may know a test is coming, but may not know exactly what it will cover, or have trepidation approaching a teacher for help outside of class.
-Our mentors work with students to bolster their confidence, and teach them when and how they should reach out.
+Our coaches work with students to bolster their confidence, and teach them when and how they should reach out.
 There are many people who are eager to help students succeed – your student just has to learn how to take that first step.

-Academic coaching is the best way to enable your child to succeed, because it gives them the tools to make the best use of their natural abilities.
+Academic coaching services are the best way to enable your child to succeed, because it gives them the tools to make the best use of their natural abilities.
 By focusing on process, we achieve more comprehensive and lasting results than tutoring which tackles a single subject at a time.
 We believe all students can excel giving the proper support, and we greatly enjoy helping them grow.